 TOWERS COMPLEX consists of two eight-story towers connected at the bottom two levels, and Singular/Trusler Hall.
 Singular/Trusler Hall sits beside the Towers and is connected by an enclosed bridge on the second level.
 Towers was built in 1971 and completely remodeled in 2007.
 It is brick and mortar construction with built up flat roofs.
 Both Towers use a single detection and alarm system, and wet sprinkler suppression system which were installed in 2007.
-Systems report locally and to ESU Police and Safety.
+Fire alarm system reports locally and is monitored remotely by ACS.
 There are two trash chutes with sprinkler suppression.

-SINGULAR (built -1959) and TRUSLER (built-1963) are connected end to end and are of brick and mortar construction with built up flat roofs.
+SINGULAR (built -1959) and TRUSLER (built-1963) are connected end to end and are of brick-and-mortar construction with built up flat roofs.
 The most recent renovation project for both facilities was completed in August 2014.
 Both are protected by a single detection and alarm system installed in 2000 and a wet sprinkler suppression system which were installed in 2014.
-All systems report locally and to Emporia State University Police & Safety.
+Fire alarm system reports locally and is monitored remotely by ACS.
 The detection/alarm systems and trash chute sprinklers are inspected and tested annually.
 All fire extinguishers are checked monthly.
+The community kitchen features fire detection and suppression systems in the vent hoods that shut off oven/range if activated.

-SCHALLENKAMP HALL is new construction that opened in August 2019.
-The building has a single detection and alarm system and a wet sprinkler suppression system that reports locally and to ESU Police and Safety.
+SCHALLENKAMP HALL was new construction that opened in August 2019.
+The building has a single detection and alarm system and a wet sprinkler suppression system.
+Fire alarm system reports locally and is monitored remotely by ACS.
 Local fire extinguishers are located in public areas of the building.
 Two community kitchens feature fire detection and suppression systems in the vent hoods that shut off oven/range if activated.